VeejaLiu/ConfluenceSideNavbar/README.md

+This repository has been deprecated, and I used a template to refactor the code of this repository.
+Please visit this address: [ConfluenceSideBar](https://github.com/VeejaLiu/ConfluenceSideBar)

 # Confluence Side Navbar <img src="images/icon-128.png" alt="img.png" width=30px/>

 This Chrome extension is designed to enhance your experience while using Confluence by adding a side navbar.
 The side navbar will help you quickly locate content, making it easier and faster to access the information you need.